csjzhou/beautiful-jekyll/_posts/2017-12-30-research-project-TML.md

 published: true
 ---

+> Making ‘black-box’ machine learning easily understandable and useable by domain experts in order to make high quality decisions confidently.

 ## Background

 Machine Learning (ML) is currently facing prolonged challenges with the user acceptance of delivered solutions as well as